 2. What sort of style do you want to achieve?

 Flagstone flooring tends to create a traditional, rustic feel.
 Slabs often come in a random pattern and varying lengths, rather than uniform sizes.
 However, there are lots of different colours, sizes and finishes, which create very different styles.
-For example, grey French limestones, like our Cathedral stone have a modern, elegant feel, whereas our buttery-toned Old English is very ‘country’.
+For example, grey French limestone, like our Cathedral stone have a modern, elegant feel, whereas our buttery-toned Old English is very ‘country’.

 3. Which colour should you choose?